ttu/dotnet-fake-json-server/README.md

 Fake REST API for prototyping or as a CRUD backend.

 * No need to define types for resources.
 Types are handled dynamically
 * No database.
-Data is stored to a flat JSON file
+Data is stored to a JSON file
 * CRUD operations (GET, PUT, POST, PATCH, DELETE)
+* Async versions of CRUD operations with long running jobs
 * Start server and API is ready to be used with any data

 ## Features